mnigrosh-brightsign/brightsign-ipstack/README.md

 ### Usage Tracking and Rate Limiting
 Free IPStack accounts only get 1000 lookups per month, and we have made the assumption that that is good enough for this project.
 A possible addition would be to add a tool that tracks how many requests remain for the current month.
+We could also add rate-limiting or some hysteresis if the frequency of requests seems to be getting too high.

 ### Global Variables
 This code includes a number of global variables, such as `QUERY_FIELDS`, `REQUEST_TIMEOUT` and `DEFAULT_LAT_LONG_PRECISION`.
 These are listed as global constants so that they can be easily manipulated without delving into the code.
 They could, however, be placed in an environment file and altered without any need to open the Python file.

 ### Retries and Persistence
 As written, this program does not make particularly vigorous effort to contact the IPStack servers.
 We could add a Session object that could support retries, backoff factors, and even pool connections.

 ### Logging and Output
 This program only prints to stdout when there is a successful match for an IP address.
 It uses logging in a very basic manner--largely to separate messages going to stderr from those intended to go to stdout.
 It could be modified to log messages to a file, or to syslog, or it could expose them over the network.

 ### Testing
 Testing for this program was done via manual input using a copy-paste bank in the [test_input_word_bank](test_input_word_bank) file.
 We could have used